Little Nicholas: Plot

 Nicholas' class is instructed by their teacher to write about what they want to be when they grow up.
 Gluttonous best friend Alceste, rich boy Geoffrey, dimwitted Clotaire, quarrelsome Eudes, eccentric Rufus and spoiled top student Agnan already have plans for the future.
 However, Nicholas is unsure as he enjoys his life and does not want it to change.

 One day, the class is interrupted by the arrival of another student, Joachim, who has a new baby brother and is not pleased about it, as no one prioritizes him anymore.
 Joachim was not aware of the arrival, but did observe his father's uncharacteriscally affectionate behavior towards his mother.
 The next morning, Nicholas sees that his parents are affectionate to each other too, causing him to suspect that they plan to have a baby.
-He informs his friends about this, who also grow suspicious about Joachim's sudden absence from school.
+He informs his friends about this; their suspicions are further fueled by Joachim's sudden absence from the school.

 Returning home, Nicholas overhears half of a conversation his parents are having about inviting Mr. Moucheboume, Nicholas' father's hard-to-please boss, and his wife over for dinner, mistakenly assuming that it is about the new baby's arrival.
 When his father suggests a weekend escapade to the woods, Nicholas thinks this is a ploy to abandon him for his baby brother.
 The next few days, Nicholas becomes determined to please his mother in everything, even attending a tea party with her friends, where he spends time with a girl named Marie-Edwige and her girlfriends.
 Nonetheless, Nicholas' parents still take him to the woods and he refuses to come out, forcing them to push the car back home when they cannot persuade him otherwise and spend the rest of the day arguing.